by Krisha McCoy, MS

 A massage technique called bimanual uterine massage can control bleeding.
 A doctor or nurse will place one hand in your vagina to push on your uterus, while the other hand pushes down on your abdomen.
 This action will cause a relaxed uterus to contract, thus slowing bleeding.

-Your doctor may prescribe medicines to contract the uterus.
-Examples include:
+Your doctor may prescribe uterotonics or prostaglandins to stimulate contraction of the uterus.

 American Congress of Obstetricians and Gynecologists

 Women's Health Matters

 American College of Obstetricians and Gynecologists.
 ACOG Practice Bulletin: Clinical Management Guidelines for Obstetrician-Gynecologists Number 76, October 2006: postpartum hemorrhage.
 Obstet Gynecol.
 2006;108(4):1039-1047.
 Reaffirmed 2011.

 Anderson JM, Etches D. Prevention and management of postpartum hemorrhage.
 Am Fam Physician.
 2007;75(6):875-882.

 Updated July 19, 2013.
 Accessed August 6, 2013.